CircuitVerse/Blog/content/posts/Vedant_jain_final_report.md

 - We were able to accomplish this feature to suggest tags from circuit elements and project name.
 Extracting valid tags from description needs more complex logic as description includes some data which are irrelevant to be suggested as tags for the project.

 - We use `slim-select` which is `select2` alternative without jquery dependencies.
-[Slim-select](https://slimselectjs.com/) is a advanced select dropdown library.
+[Slim-select](https://slimselectjs.com/) is an advanced select dropdown library.

 > The PR is still under review and work is under progress.